neutrinoceros/vac2fost/README.rst

 The minimal requirement is a `configuration.nml` (name does not have to match this example) file formated as follow
+(such a file can be generated from command line with `vac2fost.py --genconf`)

  .. code:: fortran